mopius/mepp-ios-sdk/README.md

 * Changed Deployment Target to iOS 8.0

 ### 1.0.0 - 19 September 2016
-* First release fo the iOS SDK
+* First release for the iOS SDK